Crime Analysis Overview

 Crime analysis is a law enforcement function that involves systematic analysis for identifying and analyzing patterns and trends in crime and disorder.
 Information on these patterns can help law enforcement agencies deploy resources in a more effective manner and assist officers and detectives in identifying and apprehending suspects.

 Crime analysis also plays a role in devising solutions to crime problems and formulating crime prevention strategies.
 Quantitative social science data analysis methods are part of the crime analysis process; though qualitative methods such as examining police report narratives also play a role.
-Crime analysis at the Radford City Police Department is a function of the Records office and is done by the Records Manager, Sonia Ramsey.
+Crime analysis at the Radford City Police Department is a function of the Accreditation Office and falls under, Sonia Ramsey.

 Certified in Crime Analysis and a member of the Virginia Crime Analyst Network (VCAN) as well as the International Association of Crime Analyst (IACA); membership in these organizations provide ongoing training in technology as well as trend changes in analysis.